Sabine Devieilhe

 Sabine Devieilhe ([sa.bin də.vjɛl]; born 12 December 1985) is a French operatic coloratura soprano.
 She is known for her interpretation of works by Mozart, Baroque music, and 19th-century opera.
 She is often regarded as a successor to Natalie Dessay.

 Early life and training

-Devieilhe was born in Ifs, near Caen, France, on 12 December 1985 into a non-musician family – her parents are specialized educators, although her older sister teaches singing and violin.
+Devieilhe was born in Ifs, near Caen, France, on 12 December 1985 into a non-musician family – her parents work in special education, although her older sister teaches singing and violin.

 She began her musical apprenticeship at the Ifs school of music before entering the Caen Conservatory at the age of twelve in order to study the cello.
 Influenced successively by conductor Valérie Fayet, and singing teachers Jocelyne Chamonin (Caen Conservatory), Martine Surais (Rennes Conservatory), Pierre Mervant, Malcolm Walker and Elène Golgevit (Conservatoire de Paris), she became a lyrical singer.